Kiran7007/Interview-Preparation/docs/android.md

 ## Scenario: API instability and token refresh issues
 You are on a fintech app with millions of daily transactions.
 Users report random API failures, some requests succeed on retry, and occasional logouts.
 Monitoring shows HTTP 401 and 500 spikes, duplicate API calls, and token refresh logic recently changed.
 How would you design and fix this?

+> Treat this as a network reliability and consistency problem, not a simple retry fix.

 ### Key fixes
 - Separate client-side, auth, and server-side failure categories.